agileobjects/eg-automapper-readableexpressions/README.md

-# Using ReadableExpressions to view Automapper Execution Plans
+# Viewing Automapper Execution Plans with ReadableExpressions

 This repo demonstrates how to use AutoMapper with ReadableExpressions.